The New World Order (Wells book)

-The New World Order is a non-fiction book written by H.G.
-Wells and was published by Secker & Warburg in January 1940.
-In The New World Order, Wells proposed a framework of international functionalism that could guide the world towards achieving world peace.
-To achieve these ends, Wells asserted that a socialist and scientifically planned world government would need to be formed to defend human rights.
+The New World Order is a non-fiction book written by H. G. Wells and published by Secker & Warburg in January 1940.
+In The New World Order, Wells proposes a framework of international functionalism that could guide the world towards world peace.
+To achieve that end, Wells asserts that a socialist and scientifically planned world government would be needed to defend human rights.

-Wells's motivation for writing The New World Order was based upon the outbreak of World War II.
-Wells was concerned that the Allies had no clear statement of aims for fighting in the war and that this would lead to the continuation of the pre-existing balance of power.
-In The New World Order, Wells writes that without a revolution in international affairs and the establishment of human rights, then further destructive wars were inevitable.
+Wells was motivated to write The New World Order by the outbreak of World War II.
+He was concerned that the Allies had no clear statement of aims for fighting the war and that this would lead to the continuation of the pre-existing balance of power.
+In the book, Wells argues that without a revolution in international affairs and the establishment of human rights, further destructive wars would be inevitable.

-The New World Order received praise for its imagination but was also criticised for its lack of technical detail and emphasis on collectivisation.
+The New World Order received praise for its imagination but was also criticised for its lack of technical detail and emphasis on collectivism.

-Wells published in The New World Order his first version of a human rights declaration, which was a precursor to his work on the Sankey Declaration of the Rights of Man (1940).
-In 1947, both declarations became used as advisory works by the United Nations Commission on Human Rights for drafting the Universal Declaration of Human Rights (1948).
+The book includes Wells's proposal for a human rights declaration, a precursor to his work on the Sankey Declaration of the Rights of Man (1940).
+Although widely publicised by its sponsors at the time, these proposals were overtaken by the 1947 Universal Declaration of Human Rights (1948).